cooperaj/wow-armory-character/readme.txt

 This plugin displays World of Warcraft character profiles pulled from data made available by the WoW community API.
 It allows you to view a basic profile that shows your character information and picture.
-It can be easily configured to show the gear that you are wearing (with links to [wowhead](http://wowhead.com)), your talents, professions and recent achievements.
+It can be easily configured to show the gear that you are wearing (with optional links to [wowhead](http://wowhead.com)), your talents, professions and recent achievements.

 To see an example of the plugin in action [check it out on my wordpress blog](http://realmenweardress.es/about/).

 = Please Note =

 This is a ground up rewrite of seifertim's effort [WoW Armory](http://wordpress.org/extend/plugins/wow-armory/).
-The API that was used by the WoW Armory plugin will be discontinued on the 12th of August and so it will cease to function.
+The API that was used by the WoW Armory plugin was discontinued on the 12th of August 2011 and so the plugin has ceased to function.
 I've tried to keep as much of the display markup as possible so that people migrating from WoW Armory will not have to redo any theming they have carried out - however, there are some minor changes so it may not be a 100% fit.

 I have not replicated all the functionality that was offered by WoW Armory and have instead concentrated on getting it working well for how I use it.
-Consequently you are unable to view a 3D view of your character or professions (though these are planned).
+Consequently you are unable to view a 3D view of your character.

 = Known Issues =

 * When showing characters with Chinese or Korean locales the wowhead tooltips will show in english.
-I'm actively seeking a solution
+I'm actively seeking a solution.
+* The widget configuration will keep reseting your language choice to English.
+When making changes be sure to first re-choose your region and then choose your language if you do not wish english to be selected.
+* Profession completion bars do not show when configured to.

 == Installation ==